Indications for new scalar resonances at the LHC and a possible interpretation: The Indications and Consequences

 with $c$ of order one.
-The lower bound estimate coincides with neglecting the VBF production through $ZZ$ fusion, as well as the the coupling to fermions.
+The lower bound estimate coincides with neglecting the VBF production through $ZZ$ fusion, as well as the coupling to fermions.
 While we can guess that $ZZ$ fusion is less effective than $WW$ fusion from the ATLAS data, it is not completely negligible.
 Taking it into account will increase further the coupling $g_{WWH_{650}}$ above the lower bound given in \cref{eq:WWH650min}.
 Moreover, allowing for a non-vanishing coupling to fermions, which has to remain small to be consistent with the CMS indications, would slightly increase the lower and upper bounds themselves.
-Note also that the allowed range can be scaled up or down by roughly a factor $\sqrt{c }$.}
+One may also note that the allowed range can be scaled up or down by roughly a factor $\sqrt{c }$.} Finally, let us mention that any other $H_{650}$ decay channel beyond the SM-like ones can be accounted for by shifting ${\rm BR^*}^{(\rm SM)}_{H_{650} \to t \bar{t}} \left|\kappa_t^{H_{650}}\right|^2$ in \cref{eq:kappa650corr} by the corresponding branching fraction,

+This would always decrease the value of $\left|\kappa_Z^{H_{650}}\right|$ as long as the denominator in \cref{eq:kappa650corr} remains positive.
+We will come back to this point in \cref{sec:results} when discussing the possible decays of $H_{650}$ to the lighter scalars of the model.